DebianHack/Git-practice/README.md

 # LibraryProject
-Мovie library with customizable categories
+Library of movies, music and books with customizable categories.
+Assessment system.
+Multifunctional search